 state

 RECOMMENDED.
 Opaque value used to maintain state between the request and the callback.
 Typically, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by cryptographically binding the value of this parameter with the browser cookie.

+OpenID Connect also uses the following OAuth 2.0 request parameter, which is defined in OAuth 2.0 Multiple Response Type Encoding Practices (de Medeiros, B., Ed., Scurtescu, M., Tarjan, P., and M. Jones, “OAuth 2.0 Multiple Response Type Encoding Practices,” October 2013.)
+[OAuth.Responses], with the Authorization Code Flow:

+response_mode

+OPTIONAL.
+Informs the Authorization Server of the mechanism to be used when returning parameters from the Authorization Endpoint.
+This use of this parameter is NOT RECOMMENDED when the Response Mode that would be requested is the default mode specified for the Response Type.

 This specification also defines the following request parameters for use with the Authorization Code Flow: